mathmaniac43/Kitchenator/README.md

 `{"gesture": 1}`

 ### Arm Client:
-Checks KitchenNet to see if it should be 'going somewhere' (and if so, where to), at rest, or paused
+Checks KitchenNet to see if it should be 'going somewhere' (and if so, where to), 'at rest', or 'paused'

 ### Vision Client:
 Checks KitchenNet for a desired target, if so updates the target arm pose